camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 The following steps are required to deploy the web application:

 1. Download the Camunda web application that contains both applications from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/webapp/camunda-webapp-jboss/).
-    Or switch to the private repository for the enterprise version (User and password from license required).
+    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
     Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
 2. Optionally, you may change the context path to which the application will be deployed (default is `/camunda`).
     Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.
 3. Copy the war file to `$JBOSS_HOME/standalone/deployments`.
 4. Startup JBoss AS/Wildfly.
-5. Access Cockpit and Tasklist via `/camunda/app/cockpit` and `/camunda/app/tasklist` or under the context path you configured.
+5. Access Cockpit, Tasklist and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin`, or under the context path you configured.

 ## REST API